lisa-read/team-pre-interview-technical-task/README.md

 ### Your IAM User & permissions

 Your IAM user should have all the necessary IAM policies to complete this task provided that you **prefix the resources you create with the username of your IAM user** (e.g. *hello-world-purchase-events-processor*).
-Otherwise Terraform will fail to plan or apply your changes as the IAM policies assigned to your IAM user only grant access to AWS resources prefixed with `IAM_USERNAME-` or `/IAM_USERNAME/` for LogGroups.
+Otherwise Terraform will fail to plan or apply your changes as the IAM policies assigned to your IAM user only grant access to AWS resources prefixed with `USERNAME-` or `/USERNAME/` for LogGroups.

 You may find however that your IAM user is lacking an AWS access key which you will most likely need to configure your AWS CLI and assume this user with Terraform.
 That's for you to do.